tiagopog/smart_rspec/README.md

 #### fails_validation_of

-It builds specs forcing model validations to fail, it means that you will only turn its specs into green when you specify the corresponding validation in the model.
-In order to get a nice semantics it's recommended to use the `fails_validation_of` macro within a "when invalid" context like:
+It builds specs and forces model validations to fail, meaning that you will only turn specs into green when you specify the corresponding validation in the model.
+In order to get a nice semantics it's recommended to use the `fails_validation_of` macro within a "when invalid" context, like:

 ``` ruby
 RSpec.describe User, type: :model do